openspending/osep/04-os-data-package/index.md

 ### Logical Model

-The logical model is heavily based on [OLAP][olap].
+The logical model has some key concepts:

+* Amount (money): fundamentally fiscal information is usually amount amounts of money.
+  * Key subconcept are things like: currency, units of account vs nominal (i.e. deflated or purchasing power parity values vs nominal values)
+* Time: most financial transactions have a date or time associated
+* Description(s): fiscal information frequently has some kind of description or summary
+* Entities who spend or receive monies: entities, whether individuals or organizations, are the spenders or receivers of money and so often.
+  * Payor: the entity expending money
+  * Payee: the entity receiving money
+* Classifications (taxonomies): for example, that a given transaction relates to Healthcare, or is a capital vs non-capital expenditure.
+* Project / Programs: expenditure is often linked to a specific project or program

+The actual description implemenation utilises [OLAP][olap] terminology (and ideas).
 Key aspects for our purpose are:

 * Numerical *measures*: these will usually be the monetary amounts in the spending data
-* Dimensions including common ones like:
-  * Dates / times: almost all spending data has a temporal aspect.
-  * Payor and Payee: entities spending or receiving money
-  * Project / Programs: expenditure is often linked to a specific project or program
-  * Taxonomies or classifications: expenditure is often classified in standard ways
+* Dimensions: dimensions cover all items othe than the measure
+  * In OLAP attributes is also used for dimensions that are "single-valued" - for example, a description field.

 From an OLAP perspective many of these dimensions may not split out in actual separate tables but map to attributes on the fact table if they are very simple (e.g. a given classification may just be a single field).